Skip to content

 x=100&y=hello

-In addition, the POST simplified form also supports file upload (the parameter/field name must be files), and it needs to be processed using form-data/multipart.
+Additionally, POST simplified form parameter passing also supports file upload (the parameter/field name must be files), requiring processing using the form-data/multipart method.

 HTML